linuxgurugamer/EditorExtensionsRedux/GameData/EditorExtensionsRedux/README.md

 ##
 ##

+3.3.19.5
+	Added button to Settings page 2 to "Reset Symmetry Mode & Angle Snap keys" "
+3.3.19.4
+	Added some extra checking to be sure all needed Reflection values have been found

 3.3.19.3
 	Added code to dynamically assign Reflection offsets.
 Hopefully this will eliminate the need to do manual changes in the future
+	Updated version to allow all 1.4.*

 3.3.19.2
 	Fixed fuzzy button